Pere Lachaise, Jim Morrison, and the Chopin Connection

 The use of the term Hyacinth is thought to be Morrison's way of expressing his unhappiness.
 According to a Greek myth, Apollo accidentally killed a youth, Hyacinthus in a discus throwing contest.
 After the death and to express his sadness, Apollo created the hyacinth, a plant with a fragrant cluster of flowers.

-The music for Hyacinth House from the album LA Woman was written by Ray Manzarek while Jim Morrison wrote the lyrics.
+The music for Hyacinth House from the album LA Woman was created by Ray Manzarek, John Densmore and with Robby Krieger for the musical composition while Jim Morrison wrote and sang the lyrics.
 It references another song on that album 'The End'.
 The line, "And I'll say it again, I need a brand new friend, the end" is thought to indicate that Morrison often felt pulled in different directions because of his success.
-In Hyacinth House he elaborates "I need a brand new friend who doesn't bother me / I need a brand new friend who doesn't trouble me / I need someone, yeah, who doesn't need me".
+In Hyacinth House he elaborates "I need a brand new friend who doesn't bother me / I need a brand new friend who doesn't trouble me / I need someone, yeah, who doesn't need me" (lyrics are the copyright of their owners, extract reproduced for educational purposes/personal use/fair use only).
 Three months after the release of LA Woman, Jim Morrison left for Paris to pursue his poetry.
 He died a few months later.

 Jim Morrison's Grave